zabbix/zabbix/src/go/plugins/oracle/README.md

 **oracle.ts.stats[\<commonParams\>]** — returns the tablespace statistics.

-**oracle.ts.discovery[\<commonParams\>]** — returns the list of tablespaces in LLD format.
+**oracle.ts.discovery[\<commonParams\>]** — returns the list of tablespaces in Low-level discovery (LLD) format.

 **oracle.user.info[\<commonParams\>[,username]]** — returns the user information.

 *Parameters:*
-Username (optional) — the username for which the information is needed.
+Username (optional) — the username for which the information is required.
 Usernames written in lowercase characters are not supported.
 Default: the current user.

 ## Custom queries

 It is possible to extend the functionality of the plugin using user-defined queries.
-In order to do it, you should place all your queries in a specified directory in `Plugins.Oracle.CustomQueriesPath` (there is no default path) as it is for .sql files.
+In order to do it, you should place all your queries in a specified directory in `Plugins.Oracle.CustomQueriesPath` (there is no default path) as it is for *.sql* files.
 For example, you can have a following tree:

     /etc/zabbix/oracle/sql/